irmen/Pyro5/docs/source/clientcode.rst

     proxy._pyroTimeout = 1.5    # 1.5 seconds

-See the :py:mod:`timeout` example for more details.
+See the `timeout example <https://github.com/irmen/Pyro5/tree/master/examples/timeout>`_ for more details.

 Also, there is a automatic retry mechanism for timeout or connection closed (by server side), in order to use this automatically retry::